Aedif/tactical-grid/README.md

   - Long press will toggle the layer setting just for the current scene
 - Toggle Grid on Current Layer (Scene)
   - When pressed the layer will be toggled just for the current scene
+- Display Distances
+  - Calcualtes and displays distances for all visible Tokens relative to the currently controlled/hovered Token or any other grid space if mouse-clicked while the control is held.
+- Display Distances (Grid Spacing)
+  - Same as `Display Distances` but displays distances in grid space increments

 ## Token Settings